-The programs for download below are in the disk format used by PC99, a commercial program for DOS which emulates the TI99/4a hardware.
-PC99 is a COMMERCIAL program, NOT shareware and absolutely NOT freeware.
-If you use it, ensure you have paid Mike.
-He is a nice person and should not be robbed.
+The programs for download below are in the disk format used by PC99 unless otherwise indicated.
+PC99 is a commercial program for DOS which emulates the TI99/4a hardware.
+PC99 is a COMMERCIAL program from CaDD. pc99w for windows is a work in progress but is sufficiently advanced to say most classic TI programs run fine.

 General comments

-In general when running programs with PC99 in Basic / Extended Basic you will need to amend the system variables for speed, keyboard, and sprite speed.
-The TI99/4A had two independant clocks, one for the CPU and one for the VDP which controlled sprite speed.
+The TI-99/4A had two independant clocks, one for the CPU and one for the VDP which controlled sprite speed.
 As these were not tied to each other in any way, normal variation meant that you could not assume a sprite would move a constant distance whilst a program command was executed

 on two different consoles.
 There was a significant variation between US and UK consoles.
 Thankfully PC99 allows you to fine tune sprite speed to perfection.